This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 He hadn’t missed her emphasis on the word ‘unwed’, either.
 There was a long, expectant pause before the smithy replied reluctantly:

 “If he is indeed unwed and heirless...he would probably ask for a betrothal.
 Even if he’s betrothed now, it is not at all unlikely that he would break the contract and pursue you instead.
-An alliance by marriage between the Iron Helm and the Horned Crown would triple the wealth of both Kin, and unite the Dvär under one rule for the first time in seven hundred years.”
+An alliance by marriage between the Granite Helm and the Horned Crown would triple the wealth of both Kin, and unite the Dvär under one rule for the first time in seven hundred years.”

 Seppä’s old heart broke a little at the look of fear, defiance, and horror that flickered across Kivi’s face like the flames on the wall beside them.

 “You don’t know for certain that he would ask for a betrothal,” the blacksmith insisted reasonably.
 “It is entirely possible that in exchange for helping you win back Kivi Torni, he asks for something else.
-A tithe, perhaps; or a political allegiance of some sort.”
+A tithe, perhaps; or a political alliance of some sort.”

 “Then I will be his vassal,” the look on Kivi’s face clearly translated her disgust for such a thought.
-“I will not free my people from the grasp of one greedy lord, to place it in the hands of another.”
+“I will not free my people from the grasp of one greedy laird, to place it in the hands of another.”

 “The Wardens have always been honorable -” Seppä tried to rally his last final hope, but Kivi dismissed it with a contemptuous snort.